QPL2025/qpl-jekyll/index.md

 Program Committee.
 Papers eligible for the award are those where all the authors are students at the time of submission.

+### Registration

+Registration is not open yet (we are waiting for some things to finish), but we hope to be able to open it soon.
+Please check back soon.

 ### Presentations

 Authors of accepted proceedings and non-proceedings submissions will be invited